How much traffic does a website need to make money? The answer depends on the different ways you monetize your traffic.

 - Profit- Your ad income and/or ad network income exceed your ad spend.

 Personally, I am open to all scenarios because as your traffic increases you can be eligible for more profitable ad networks like Media Vine or AdThrive and get more “SEO” juice from Google.
+To increase that traffic drastically, you can implement SEO strategies like utilizing a guest posting service.

 Here are two resources to get you started on paid traffic options: